hexalang/Hexa/docs/reference.md

 Developers shouldn't inherently seek side effects during pattern matching.
 Guards work as observations, limiting control flow via `@local` and `readonly` rules.

+The ambiguity regarding where a pattern ends is resolved by a strict, sequential grammar.
+A `case` pattern is composed of four specific parts, terminated by a colon:
+`case TagOrType + (Payload) + {Fields} + if Guard:`

+The compiler does not require a wildcard pattern when it can prove exhaustiveness.

 ```hexa
 let other = 123 // Demo variable used in the wildcard pattern